-- 61.(1) No later than one hundred and eighty (180) days after the end of each fiscal year, the Council must publish an annual report on the operations and financial performance of the First Nation for the previous fiscal year. - (2) The annual report referred to in subsection (1) must include - (a) a description of the services and operations of the First Nation, and - (b) a progress report on any established objectives and performance measures of the First Nation. - (3) The annual report referred to in subsection (1) must include or incorporate by reference - (a) the audited annual financial statements referred to in sections 53 and 54 for the previous year, and - (b) any special purpose reports referred to in section 55, including the auditor's report. - (4) The Chief Administrative Officer must provide the annual report referred to in subsection (1) - (a) to a member of the First Nation as soon as practicable after a request is made by the member, and - (b) to the First Nations Finance Authority as soon as practicable after the report's publication, if the First Nation is a borrowing member. - (5) The Council must establish policies and procedures respecting an accessible process and remedy available to members of the First Nation who have requested but have not been provided with the annual report of the First Nation or access to the audited annual financial statements and special purpose reports incorporated by reference in the annual report.
+61.(1) No later than one hundred and eighty (180) days after the end of each fiscal year, the Council must publish an annual report on the operations and financial performance of the Squiala First Nation for the previous fiscal year.

+(2) The annual report referred to in subsection (1) must include

+(a) a description of the services and operations of the Squiala First Nation including land management activities, and

+(b) a progress report on any established objectives and performance measures of the Squiala First Nation.

+(3) The annual report referred to in subsection (1) must include or incorporate by reference

+(a) the audited annual financial statements referred to in sections 53 and 54 for the previous year, and

+(b) any special purpose reports referred to in section 55, including the auditor's report.

+(4) The chief administrative officer must provide the annual report referred to in subsection (1)

+(a) to a Squiala First Nation member as soon as practicable after a request is made by the Squiala First Nation member, and

+(b) to the First Nations Finance Authority as soon as practicable after the report's publication, if the Squiala First Nation is a borrowing member.

+(5) The Council must establish policies and procedures respecting an accessible process and remedy available to Squiala First Nation members who have requested but have not been provided with the annual report of the Squiala First Nation or access to the audited annual financial statements and special purpose reports incorporated by reference in the annual report.